IsaacAderogba/rxdom/README.md

 #### Fiber Instances

 To support Virtual DOM rendering, RxDOM introduces another data structure called a `FiberInstance`.
-A fiber instance simply keeps reference to the constructed `DOMElement`, the associated `RxNode` that was used for its construction, and any children or child `FiberInstance`s.
-Similarly, there's different fiber instance types for fragments, components, and elements:
+A fiber instance simply keeps reference to the constructed `DOMElement`, the associated `RxNode` that was used for its construction, and any children or child `FiberInstances`.

 ```typescript
 export type FiberInstance = FiberComponent | FiberFragment | FiberElement;